PhuocNga/HTTTQL/README.md

-Here is the final project for Information System Management Subject This source code is the web application for Phone Management System.
+Here is the final project for the [Information management system] subject This source code is the web application for [Phone Management System].
 Technologies using in this web:
 # Front-end: HTML, CSS, Boostrap, Jquery
 # Backend: Spring MVC, Hibernate